RikudouSage/GogDownloader/README.md

   update

 Options:
-  -u, --updated-only       Download information only about updated games -c, --clear              Clear local database before updating it -s, --search=SEARCH      Update only games that match the given search -o, --os=OS              Filter by OS, allowed values are: windows, mac, linux -l, --language=LANGUAGE  Filter by language, for list of languages run "languages" -h, --help               Display help for the given command.
-When no command is given display help for the list command -q, --quiet              Do not output any message -V, --version            Display this application version
+      --new-only                 Download information only about new games -u, --updated-only             Download information only about updated games -c, --clear                    Clear local database before updating it -s, --search=SEARCH            Update only games that match the given search -o, --os=OS                    Filter by OS, allowed values are: windows, mac, linux -l, --language=LANGUAGE        Filter by language, for list of languages run "languages" --include-hidden           Include hidden games in the update --retry=RETRY              How many times should the download be retried in case of failure. [default: 3] --retry-delay=RETRY-DELAY  The delay in seconds between each retry. [default: 1] --skip-errors              Skip games that for whatever reason couldn't be downloaded -h, --help                     Display help for the given command.
+When no command is given display help for the list command
+  -q, --quiet                    Do not output any message -V, --version                  Display this application version
-      --ansi|--no-ansi     Force (or disable --no-ansi) ANSI output -n, --no-interaction     Do not ask any interactive question --new-only         Download information only about new games -v|vv|vvv, --verbose     Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --ansi|--no-ansi           Force (or disable --no-ansi) ANSI output -n, --no-interaction           Do not ask any interactive question -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ### download